Nonconformist, disruptive, bold, daring, restless, captivating.

 Where others see no future, António Maçanita sees a challenge.
 Take the example of our Branco de Tintas (blanc de noirs), the first bottled in Portugal, an Alentejo statement wine, developed in 2008 when the CVRA decided to allow the purchase of white grapes from outside the region.
 Another first of note, the Branco de Talha, in 2010, also the first of its kind in Portugal, in the recovery of a winemaking tradition created by the Romans and which has seen an exponential revival in this decade.

-However, it is perhaps in the Azores that the revolution is most visible, Azores grapes are now the most sought after in Portugal.
+However, it is perhaps in the Azores that the revolution is most visible, Azores grapes are now the most sought-after in Portugal.
 It is in the Azores that António Maçanita is fighting to legalise the use of "vinhas de cheiro” - hybrid vines that have been part of the community, culture and religion of the Azorean people for 170 years.
 As António Maçanita describes them, with visible pride and enthusiasm, "beautiful vines, some more than 150 years old".

 It was 2018 that António Maçanita won both the title of Winemaker of the Year by Revista dos Vinhos and the 2018 Singularity Award from Grandes Escolhas Magazine and Fitapreta Vinhos received the award for Best Producer of the Year 2020, also by Revista de Vinhos.
 But the winemaker has been winning awards since his first wine: the 2004 Preta wine won the Alentejo Trophy at the International Wine Challenge.